The ACWA Board of Directors, its officers and members would like to welcome you to the online home of the American Chuck Wagon Association.

 The American Chuck Wagon Association started out as a small group of Old West enthusiasts and has expanded to world wide association preserving the American past through competitions, demonstrations, charity and school events and other venues.

-Our work is funded by donations, honorariums and memorials; cookbook, note card & cap sales, as well as membership dues.
+Our work is funded by sponsorships (see the power point presentation shown below-right); donations, honorariums and memorials; cookbook, note card & cap sales in our General Store (go shopping), as well as membership dues.

-To further encourage youth participation, the association periodically honors a young cook with the Rookie of the Year award.
-In 2012 Drake Tolbert was chosen for that award.
+The Association also periodically honors an outstanding young cook with the Rookie of the Year award.

-In addition, the ACWA offers a scholarship to selected individuals each year.
-For the 2012-2013 school year, ACWA was proud to award 2 scholarships.
-Information to be posted soon.
+In addition, the ACWA offers a scholarship (read more) to selected individuals each year.
+If interested, download an application here.
+For the 2012-2013 school year, ACWA was proud to award two scholarships.
+2012-13 Scholarship Winners chosen

 Want to take home some of that authentic, Old West taste and style?
 Now you can with ACWA Cookbooks, beautiful note cards and caps!

 Many of our members offer catering services.
-Contact one of them to bring some of the finest chuck wagon cooking to your next event.
+Check out the link above to contact one of them about bringing some of the finest chuck wagon cooking to your next event.

 In 1996 at a chuck wagon competition in Amarillo, Texas, a small